-Other conditions that may qualify, depending on the insurer and the seriousness of the condition, including asthma, high cholesterol and obesity.
+Other conditions that may qualify, depending on the insurer and the seriousness of the condition, including asthma and obesity.

 The annuity company might look at the type and stage of your cancer, for instance, while a person who has suffered multiple heart attacks will most likely get a higher rate than someone who has had a single heart attack.